AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 3 4 2 * +
 ```

-No precedence.
-No parentheses.
-Ever.
+No precedence or parenthesis.
 The order you read it in *is* the order it
 happens in, and one simple machine can evaluate anything written this way.

 That machine is a stack.